Nonza, France: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and E. Make sure to pick the right kind.
-Most adapters currently available are just plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and E. Take care to choose the correct type.
+Many adapters for sale now are just plugs and require your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most countries.

 December

-December in Nonza is relatively cool.
-Temperatures average in the high 50s F (mid 10s C) during the day.
+December in Nonza is crisp.
+The rain can amount to several inches/centimeters.
+During this time, temperatures average in the high 50s F (mid 10s C).

 What to wear/what to pack: